-Syrian security official at the AI-Baqi'a-Tal Kalakh border crossing, to Noor who returned from Lebanon, before raping her and her five-year old daughter.
+Syrian security official at the Al-Baqi'a-Tal Kalakh border crossing, to Noor who returned from Lebanon, before raping her and her five-year old daughter.40

-Amnesty International's research findings since the beginning of the crisis in 2011 indicate that anyone perceived as opposing the government is at risk of arbitrary detention, torture and other ill-treatment, enforced disappearance and death in custody.
-From the outset of the protests in 2011, and during the conflict, the Syrian government has treated opposition members - whether protesters, activists, or members of armed groups - as "terrorists", a label which they use to justify fierce repression.
+Amnesty International's research findings since the beginning of the crisis in 2011 indicate that anyone perceived as opposing the government is at risk of arbitrary detention, torture and other ill-treatment, enforced disappearance and death in custody.41 From the outset of the protests in 2011, and during the conflict, the Syrian government has treated opposition members - whether protesters, activists, or members of armed groups - as "terrorists", a label which they use to justify fierce repression.

-According to the returnees' testimonies collected by Amnesty International, corroborated by experts, Syrian officials have viewed refugees returning as having been disloyal to their country, either because of the fact that they fled or because of the place where they sought refuge.
-Syrian authorities, Amnesty International was told, consider that if people felt at risk in areas under their control, it necessarily means they were involved in anti-government activities; and that the authorities further perceive refugees as traitors, given that they readily incriminate the Syrian government before host country as generally supportive of the opposition and/or armed groups, which in both cases, is tantamount to "terrorism" in the eyes of Syrian authorities, according to both returnees and experts.
+According to the returnees' testimonies collected by Amnesty International, corroborated by experts, Syrian officials have viewed refugees returning as having been disloyal to their country, either because of the fact that they fled or because of the place where they sought refuge.42 Syrian authorities, Amnesty International was told, consider that if people felt at risk in areas under their control, it necessarily means they were involved in anti-government activities; and that the authorities further perceive refugees as traitors, given that they readily incriminate the Syrian government before host counties in order to obtain protection there.43 On this basis, Syrian officials perceive individuals who left the country as generally supportive of the opposition and/or armed groups, which in both cases, is tantamount to "terrorism" in the eyes of Syrian authorities, according to both returnees and experts.